 The condition can affect balance, movement, and reading ability.

-If double vision affects just one eye, it is monocular.
-If it affects both eyes, it is binocular.
-Treatments depend on the cause and type, but they include eye exercises, specially designed glasses, and surgery.
+Treatment of double vision depends on the cause and type.
+Treatments can include eye exercises, specially designed glasses, and surgery.

 This article will look at the causes, diagnosis, and treatment of double vision.